 Joining the Charter is straightforward, supportive, and built around recognising your responsible approach.

-Application & Assessment
+Application and Assessment

 We begin with a review of your current sustainability communications, presence, and history – shaping the right pathway for your organisation.

-Development & Approval
+Development and Approval

 Work closely with our experts through a structured period of content reviews, training, and the creation of a bespoke Green Claims Policy.

-Once approved, you’ll gain certified signatory status, backed by continuous support, campaign reviews, and guidance to maintain high standards.
+Once approved, you’ll gain certified signatory status, backed by continuous support, campaign reviews, and guidance to maintain standards.

 See how leading organisations are setting the benchmark for credible, responsible sustainability communication.